antoinecordelle/Obiwan/README.md

 **Other metrics and alerts to add :** Some interesting metrics can be added, such as resources that trigger the most status errors, statistics on errors, on packages sizes.
 Other alerts can be added as well, for instance regarding 500 or 404 errors.

-**Resiliency to badly formatted files :** Csv that are not in the awaited format will result in a crash, adding alerts on this and resiliency if some lines are not conventional can be interesting.
+**Resiliency to badly formatted files :** Csv that are not in the awaited format will result in a crash, adding errors on this and resiliency if some lines are not conventional can be interesting.

-**Unit testing :** Currently, only the AlertLogic and the Metrics Processing are partly tested by GoogleTest.
+**Unit testing :** Currently, only the AlertLogic and the Metrics Processing are tested by GoogleTest.
 On the long run, a more systematic unit testing would be a good investment, allowing the project to be more maintainable.

 **Export solution :** Adding the possibility to export the analysis could be a valuable feature.